LxzzR/lizzSoup/README.md

 * Product vision and big picture thinking
 * Human-centered approach to coding and teamwork

-## My Core Values 💕
+## My Core Values 🥇

-**Empathy**
+**Empathy** 💕
-* For me, everything comes down to the humans we work with and build products for.
+For me, everything comes down to the humans we work with and build products for.

-**Education**
+**Education** 📚
-* I'm a life long learner, and I value curiosity and a growth mindset.
+I'm a life long learner and I value curiosity, cultivating positive learning cultures, and advocating for a growth mindset.
+I think the best question we can ask is "why?".

-**Community**
+**Community** 🌍
-* A true community is diverse and lifts people up beyond the potential they see in themselves.
+A true community is diverse and lifts people up beyond the potential they see in themselves.

-**Fun**
+**Fun** 🕺🏻
-* We should never take ourselves too seriousy and play is essenital for a truly joyful life.
+We should never take ourselves too seriousy and play is essenital for a truly joyful life.

 <!--
 **lizzSoup/lizzSoup** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.